rafalfaro18/headless-chrome-puppeteer-broken-images/README.md

 ### To Do
 * Code Refactoring
 * Better Instructions
-* More options to make the tool less specific
+* More options to make the tool less specific.
+(Example: Featured Image selector should be an option)